sitegeist/Sitegeist.Origami/README.md

 Using the `Settings` configuration, multiple options can be adjusted.

-Optimization can be disabled for specific file formats.
+Optimization can be disabled for specific file formats or globally.

 Additionally options such as optimization level (png & gif), progressive (jpg), pretty (svg) can be adjusted depending on optimization library.